kaustin95/atp_tennis_prediction/README.md

 Bradley-Terry ranking and prediction models fitted on ATP match data (2014–2024), with rolling out-of-sample forecasting evaluated from January 2020 onwards.

+The repo represents a tennis moddeling task, that I have altered as part of my portfolio.
+The report within documentation reflects this task.

 Data sourced from the [Jeff Sackmann open-source ATP dataset](https://github.com/JeffSackmann/tennis_atp).

 ## Structure